Listing all the record-breaking trading cards, jerseys and other sports collectibles

 The sports memorabilia market has been booming.
-Jerseys, trading card, shoes, even miscellaneous items have sold for six-figure sums.
+Items from Tom Brady, LeBron James, Patrick Mahomes and Michael Jordan have sold for millions in recent years.

 The record for highest-selling sports card has changed three times since January 2021.
 It has been held by two different Wagner T206 cards and another 1952 Mantle card.